 On June 8, 2021, a securities class action complaint was filed in the U.S. District Court for the Northern District of California against the Company and two of its officers.
 The plaintiff is a purported stockholder of the Company.
 The complaint alleged that defendants violated Sections 10(b) and 20(a) of the Exchange Act and SEC Rule 10b-5 by making false and misleading statements and omissions of material fact about the Company's disclosure controls and procedures with respect to its marketing of DSUVIA.
 The complaint sought unspecified damages, interest, attorneys' fees, and other costs.
 On December 16, 2021, the Court appointed co-lead plaintiffs.
 Plaintiffs' amended complaint was filed on March 7, 2022.
 The amended complaint named the Company and three of its officers and continued to allege that defendants violated Sections 10(b) and 20(a) of the Exchange Act and SEC Rule 10b-5 by making false and misleading statements and omissions of material fact about the Company's disclosure controls and procedures with respect to its marketing of DSUVIA.
 The amended complaint also asserted a violation of Section 20A of the Exchange Act against the individual defendants for alleged insider trading.
 The amended complaint sought unspecified damages, interest, attorneys' fees, and other costs.
 On September 1, 2022, the Court held oral hearings on the Company's motion to dismiss the amended complaint with prejudice that was filed on July 21, 2022.
-On September 28, 2022, the Court issued a formal written opinion dismissing all of plaintiffs' claims against the Company and the named defendants with leave to amend, and on November 28, 2022, plaintiffs filed a second amended complaint naming the Company and three of its officers and asserting violations under Sections 10(b) and 20(a) of the Exchange Act on the same grounds as in the amended complaint and seeking unspecified damages, interest, attorneys' fees, and other costs.
-On January 30, 2023, the Company filed its new motion to dismiss the second amended complaint and on March 16, 2023, plaintiffs filed their opposition to the Company's new motion to dismiss and on April 17, 2023, the Company filed its reply to the plaintiffs' opposition.
-Oral hearings on the new motion to dismiss are scheduled for May 25, 2023.
+On September 28, 2022, the Court issued a formal written opinion, or the First Opinion, dismissing all of the plaintiff's claims against the Company and the named defendants with leave for plaintiffs to amend their complaint.
+On November 28, 2022 the plaintiff's claims against the Company and the named defendants with leave for plaintiffs to amend their complaint in part and without leave to amend in part.
+The plaintiff's deadline to file a third amended complaint is September 5, 2023.